I grew up by Chicago.

 I live and breathe climate, and have spent the past third of my life working in it.

-I grew up insanely shy, but climate change compelled me to find my voice.
+I was insanely shy at one point, but climate change compelled me to find my voice.

 I passed a climate education bill and led strikes, amongst other things.

-I've spoken at the UN Climate Summit, at the Parliament of the World's Religions (alongside Jane Goodall, Nancy Pelosi, etc.), and on national press.
+I've spoken at the United Nations Climate Summit, at the Parliament of the World's Religions, and on national press.

 I represented Illinois at LCOY, and ended up organizing it.